uyar/piculet/docs/extract.rst

 .. _lxml: http://lxml.de/
 .. _much wider range of XPath constructs: http://lxml.de/xpathxslt.html#xpath

-For example, to extract the title and year out of the example document, we can write the following specification:
+For example, to extract the title and year of the movie from the document, we can write the following specification:

 >>> items = [
 ...     {